joanperelopez/RF-Sensor-for-ham-radio/README.md

 ![WhatsApp Image 2025-04-22 at 13 17 35-3](https://github.com/user-attachments/assets/b2566bcd-e129-43a3-b9cc-946e7c7f93e5)
 For its construction, we will need all the materials shown in the photograph:
 - Copper adhesive tape.
 - Plastic pieces to house all the sensor components.
+Use the .STL files included in the repository.
 - 1 LED diode.
 - A small PCB to solder the electronic components.
 - Various connecting wires.